Joint List

-The Joint List (القائمة المشتركة, al-Qa'imah al-Mushtarakah, הָרְשִׁימָה הַמְּשֻׁתֶּפֶת, HaReshima HaMeshutefet) was a political alliance of four of the Arab-majority political parties in Israel: Hadash, Balad, Ra'am and Ta'al. Ra'am left the alliance on 28 January 2021.
+The Joint List (القائمة المشتركة, al-Qa'imah al-Mushtarakah, הָרְשִׁימָה הַמְּשֻׁתֶּפֶת, HaReshima HaMeshutefet) was a political alliance of four of the Arab-majority political parties in Israel: Hadash, Balad, the United Arab List and Ta'al. The United Arab List left the alliance on 28 January 2021.
 With Balad wanting to leave the coalition, it was subsequently dissolved in 2022.

 The alliance was the third-largest faction in the Knesset after the 2015 election, estimated to have received 82% of the Arab vote.
 In January 2019, Ta'al split from the alliance, and the remaining coalition was dissolved on 21 February 2019.
-The Joint List was reestablished on 28 July for the September 2019 election, in which it was again the third-largest faction.
+The Joint List was reestablished on 28 July for the September 2019 election, in which it won 13 seats and was again the third-largest faction.
 In the 2020 elections, the Joint List increased its seats from 13 to 15, described by Haaretz as "an unprecedented showing".
-In the buildup to the 2021 elections, the Islamic conservative-leaning United Arab List or Ra'am left the Joint List due to ideological disagreements and ran on its own, gaining four seats, while the seats held by the Joint List fell to six.
+In the buildup to the 2021 elections, the Islamic conservative-leaning United Arab List left the Joint List due to ideological disagreements and ran on its own, gaining four seats, while the seats held by the Joint List fell to six.
+The alliance broke up prior to the 2022 elections, with Hadash and Ta'al running together and Balad running alone.

 History

-The Joint List was formed in the build-up to the 2015 elections as an alliance of Balad, Hadash, Ta'al, and the United Arab List (the southern branch of the Islamic Movement).
+The Joint List was formed in the build-up to the 2015 elections as an alliance of Balad, Hadash, Ta'al, and the United Arab List (also known by its Hebrew abbreviation Ra'am).
 The northern branch of the Islamic Movement denounced the entire electoral project.
 When formed, the alliance was temporarily known as Wamab.

 The agreement between the parties was signed on 22 January, marking the first time the major Arab parties had run as a single list.
 Balad, Hadash, and the United Arab List had run separately for elections since the 1990s (Balad and Hadash ran together in 1996), whilst Ta'al had run in alliance with all three during the 1990s and 2000s.
 However, the raising of the electoral threshold from 2% to 3.25% led to the parties creating an alliance to increase their chances of crossing the threshold, as both Hadash and Balad received less than 3% of the vote in the 2013 elections.
 Initially, the parties mulled running as two blocs (Hadash with Ta'al, and Balad with the Islamic Movement), but party representatives said pressure from the Arab public pushed them to join forces.

 The alliance's list for the 2015 elections was headed by Ayman Odeh, the newly-elected leader of Hadash, followed by Masud Ghnaim (United Arab List), Jamal Zahalka (Balad), and Ahmad Tibi (Ta'al), with the following places alternating between Hadash, the Islamic Movement, and Balad.
 The 12th to 14th places were subject to rotation agreements between the parties.

-Before the April 2019 election, Ta'al left the alliance, which led to the formation of two lists, Balad-Ra'am and Hadash-Ta'al.
+Before the April 2019 election, Ta'al left the alliance, which led to the formation of two lists, Balad–Ra'am and Hadash–Ta'al.